emilianvrd/Maneuvers/Fantasy maneuvers/Equipment.md

 You knock the target back 5 feet away from you.
 This is forced movement.

 #### Sling
-You shoot the target in its eye, it must succed on a Might saving throw against your personal DC or become Dazzled until the end of its next turn.
+You shoot the target in its eye, it become Dazzled until the end of its next turn.

 #### Spear
 The weapon pierces the target, weakening its attacks.
-The target is clumsy 1 until the start of your next turn.
+The target is Clumsy 1 until the start of your next turn.

 #### Sword
-The target is made off-balance by your attack, becoming flat-footed until the start of your next turn.
+The target is made off-balance by your attack, becoming Off-Guard until the start of your next turn.